Much of the information here is from either a) somebody who did do it, or b) someone who should know (like the tax office). YMMV.

 There are several issues in bringing a car to Puerto Rico:

 Basically, you call a company and have them do it.
 There are two basic ways to go: You can drive your car to the dock (either Jacksonville FL or Elizabeth NJ) and use one of the big shipping companies to get it to the dock in San Juan, or you can use a more general shipping company that does a point-to-point move where they pick up your car wherever it is, truck it to the port, and ship it.
 It will probably still end up at the dock in San Juan, however.
+For an idea of schedule, most of the shippers leave once a week on Friday in each direction.
+The actual shipping takes 3-8 days (some boats are faster than others, and Jacksonville is closer than Philadelphia), but loading and unloading takes up to two additional days.

 The Observatory hasn't done this in years, but you may be able to do it this way yourself.